prash-kr-meena/obsidian/kubenetes/Virtualization.md

 Virtualization is a concept that is used by [[What are virtual machines (VMs) |Virtual Machines]] and [[what is a container?|container]], hence virtualization allows us to run multiple virtual machines (VMs) or containers on a single physical host machine, **each with its own isolated environment**.

+Virtualization is achived with the help of [[kubenetes/What is a Hypervisor?|hypervisor]]

 [[Virtualizations Practical Example]]